 National Leadership Program, Fall 2018

-Zackary Tamimi is a Communications Fellow in RespectAbility’s National Leadership Program.
+Zackary Tamimi is a Communications Apprentice in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Tamimi himself has personal connections to the disability world.
 Several close friends of his are on the autism spectrum as well as one of his cousins.
 Subsequently, Tamimi hopes to work with RespectAbility in changing popular perceptions of people with autism and other disabilities.

 Tamimi is a graduate of the University of Scranton where he completed a double major in Political Science and Communications.
 While in college he was a member of the fencing club, involved with Korean martial arts off campus and was secretary of the university’s Board and Game Club.
 After graduation, Tamimi moved to Washington, D.C., where he took a job with Autism Speaks until he decided to follow a calling to politics.
 He proceeded to work on two separate local-level Democratic campaigns in Maryland during which he served as both a canvasser and a communications intern.